 Muhlenberg County Health Department Diabetes Education & Prevention

-The Diabetes Prevention and Control Program is a population-based, public health initiative consisting of a network of state, regional and local health professionals whose mission is to reduce new cases of diabetes as well as the sickness, disability and death associated with diabetes and its complications.
+The Kentucky Diabetes Prevention and Control Program (KDPCP) is a population-focused public health initiative consisting of a network of state, regional, and local health professionals, as well as numerous public and private partners, working together to reduce the new cases of type 2 diabetes and reduce the sickness, disability, and death associated with diabetes and its complications.

 - Losing weight without trying

 - Tingling or numbness in your hands, legs or feet

 - Blurred vision

 - Cuts and bruises that take a long time to heal

 Diabetes is the leading cause of blindness, kidney failure and amputations.
 Diabetes is the fifth leading cause of death by disease.
 Complications such as heart attack, stroke, blindness, kidney failure and amputation can be greatly reduced with proper medical care, good nutrition, modest physical activity and self-management education.
 MCHD offers classes designed to help you manage Diabetes.
 These may be individual or group sessions.
 Call to find the right fit for you.